lmcai/PhyloHerb/botany2021_tutorial/README.md

 ### 4. Output

 The batch submission will generate three subdirectories `chl/`, `ITS/`, and `mito/`, each containing Getorganelle output directories named after sample-specific prefixes.
+The expected output can be found [here](example/results/1_getorg.tgz).
 For detailed descriptions of the output, see [Getorganelle instructions](https://github.com/Kinggerm/GetOrganelle#Instruction)

 ### 5. Assembly QC